From racial typology to DNA sequencing

 'Race' and 'ethnicity' and the science of human genetic variation 1945-2012.
 Research project funded by the Norwegian Research Council’s SAMKUL-program.

 Over the last decades genome research has undergone a technological revolution and is now producing large amounts of data on human populations.
 This has opened up new avenues for scientific research and societal development, but has also raised a host of ethical and political questions about the role of genetic information in society.
 Among these debates are controversies on ‘race’ and ‘ethnicity’ and human genetic variation.
 How do social and cultural notions of 'ethnicity', 'race' and ancestry interact with the production of scientific knowledge about human genetic variations?
 These are important questions in ongoing international academic debates and research.
-Our project will explore them from a Scandinavian vantage point.

 The overall aim of the project is to investigate the interactions between societal and scientific processes in the establishment of concepts of 'ethnicity' in physical anthropology and human population genetics from 1945 to 2012.
 In this project genetic data are neither understood as a simple representation of nature nor a product of social and political interests.
 Instead, we will elucidate how society shapes the production of scientific knowledge in human genetics, and how the scientific knowledge influences the social sphere.
 Our goal is to identify cultural and societal implications of human population genetics, and provide a knowledge base for normative discussions about these implications.

 The project runs for four years and will conclude with an exhibition.
 It is funded by the Norwegian Research Council’s SAMKUL-program (Cultural conditions underlying social change).
 It is conducted in cooperation with the Department of Biosciences at the University of Oslo, the Institute of Health and Society at the University of Oslo and The Department of Philosophy, University of Bergen.